tgeles/docs/doc/events/OS_summit_Apr_2016.rst

 **Lessons learned**

 Cast a global net
-   OStack is a global community, so find talent by looking world-wide.
+   OpenStack is a global community, so find talent by looking world-wide.
    Bringing the teams together geographically in San Antonio was very useful for building teams.

 Farm universities for talent
    Partner with universities to develop talent.
-Collaborate on cloud curriculum with an emphasis on OStack.
+Collaborate on cloud curriculum with an emphasis on OpenStack.
 Offer paid internships and job opportunities.

 Solar System model
-   Leverage OStack experts (PTLs, Cores) and surround them with new developers so they can learn the ecosystem and become influencers
+   Leverage OpenStack experts (PTLs, Cores) and surround them with new developers so they can learn the ecosystem and become influencers

 Develop a learning culture
    Learn to embrace rookies and training as a strategic leverage point.
    Schedule regular rhythm of training and development, offering a funnel to deeper training.
-Continually asesess training effectiveness.
+Continually assess training effectiveness.

 The Way of the Stacker
-   OStack community has a culture of its own.
+   OpenStack community has a culture of its own.
 To be a success you must embrace and work within that culture.
-Many new devs also need some introduction to open source development generally.
+Many new developers also need some introduction to open source development generally.

 **What's Next**